Lucyjpjones/lj-fscr/README.md

   - Easily readable fonts and simple navigation throughout the site.
     - `Fixed navigation bar` visible on every page including a menu `dropdown`, easily `recognisable icons` and `brand logo` to link back to the homepage.
     - `Search bar` accessible from every page allowing the user to easily search the site by keywords.
-    - Clear interactive `buttons` used for a effortless user journey throughout the site.
+    - Clear interactive `buttons` used for an effortless user journey throughout the site.
     - `Toasts` used throughout the site to display alert messages to the user to assist on their journey.
     - An aesthetically pleasing custom `404 page` if the user is directed to a non-existent page.